Jeepers-Gitters/OXE_EAcc/README.md

 # Notes
  * I noticed that in single CPU configuration sending of tickets starts after a couple of minutes after proper connection initialization.
 Just wait for tickets to appear..
 In twin CPU configuration there is no such problem.
  * Only one client can receive tickets on Ethernet so this script uses .lock file ($EALockFile) for check whether it's already running.
  * After Ctrl-C was pressed it takes some time to return to command prompt - up to 30 seconds.
+ * For questions you could use "Discussion" button here and create a topic or use already existing one.
 # To-Do
  * ~~Ctrl-C processing inside the script for clean break~~ Done
  * ~~Spatial Redundancy and switchover support~~ Done